bhauman/figwheel-main/docs/tutorial.md

         └── cruel_world.cljs
 ```

-Take note that in the file we are declaring a namespace
+Take note that in ClojureScript file we are declaring a namespace
 `hello.cruel-world` and that the path to our file mirrors this
 namespace and it is rooted in the `src` directory, which is on the
 classpath.
 This is what will allow the ClojureScript compiler to find